cprates/box/README.md

 ```

 *box* also allows you to create boxes and run them later.
 To test this, first update `process.args` in `config.json` to something like `"/bin/ps", "aux"`.
-Running applications that need to read from the console won't work in this mode.
+Running applications that need to read from `stdin` won't work in this mode.

-First create a box that will be waiting to start
+First create a box that will be waiting to be started
 ```bash
 sudo ./box create mybox
 ```

-Start it when you need:
+Start it when you want:
 ```bash
 sudo ./box start mybox
 ```